-Some Google Chrome settings use your browsing information to improve your web experience.
-For example, Chrome can use your browsing history to help it complete search phrases you type.
-These settings are turned on by default.
+Some Google Chrome features use web services to improve your browsing experience.
+For example, Chrome can use a web service to automatically offer completions for search terms or website addresses you type in the address bar.
+Most of these settings are turned on by default.
 You can turn them off whenever you want.

 Turn off a privacy setting